grp-bork/microbial_load_predictor/README.md

 - tidyverse

 ## Input file
-Species-level taxonomic profiles prepared by the following taxonomic profilers (the default output) are supported.
+Input files are species-level taxonomic profiles for shotgun metagenomes and genus-level profiles for 16S rRNA gene data prepared by the following taxonomic profilers (the default output).
 Example files from these profilers are available in the `test_data` folder.

 - mOTUs v2.5 (Milanese A et al., 2019)
 [Microbial abundance, activity and population genomic profiling with mOTUs2](https://www.nature.com/articles/s41467-019-08844-4)